 The Illinois Biodiesel Initiative (IBI) is committed to fostering the ability of our members to realize and implement sustainable solutions for meeting our energy demands.
 At IBI, student members gain practical experience as they design and develop our biodiesel production process.
 As a registered student organization of the University of Illinois – Urbana/Champaign, we encourage any student who is interested in sustainable energy to get involved and grow the skills necessary to take on the energy issues we face today.

-The Illinois Biodiesel Initiative is a student lead research group that operates in the Integrated Bioprocessing Research Laboratory (IBRL).
+The Illinois Biodiesel Initiative is a student-led research group that operates in the Integrated Bioprocessing Research Laboratory (IBRL).
 As a partner of IBRL, our trusted research leads are responsible for the safe and compliant conduct of members that we bring into the lab.
-Our organization is divided up into several research divisions: Production and Testing, Soap Production, Quality Control, and Special Projects.
+Our organization consists of a research and outreach division.

 The Student Sustainability Committee has provided the Illinois Biodiesel Initiative with funds for improving the quality of their biodiesel and scaling up the reaction.